guidobouman/thesis/Documents/ResearchPlan/Subquestion Innovations.markdown

+### Sub Question 3
-### What innovations are there in the field of digital communication and storage structures which would fit the needs of the human brain?
+#### What innovations are there in the field of digital communication and storage structures which would fit the needs of the human brain?

 #### Explanation
 Once we've found out how the human brain operates and what it's requirements are, we can ask industry leaders which technologies would fit those needs.